analysis-tools-dev/static-analysis/README.md

 * [flay](https://github.com/seattlerb/flay) - Flay analyzes code for structural similarities.
 * [flog](https://github.com/seattlerb/flog) - Flog reports the most tortured code in an easy to read pain report.
 The higher the score, the more pain the code is in.
 * [laser](https://github.com/michaeledgar/laser) - Static analysis and style linter for Ruby code.
-* [Mondrian](http://trismegiste.github.io/Mondrian/) - a set of static analysis and refactoring tools for more abstraction
 * [pelusa](https://github.com/codegram/pelusa) - Static analysis Lint-type tool to improve your OO Ruby code
 * [quality](https://github.com/apiology/quality) - Runs quality checks on your code using community tools, and makes sure your numbers don't get any worse over time.
 * [reek](https://github.com/troessner/reek) - Code smell detector for Ruby